Table of Contents

 Note

-Run in the editor
+Running in the editor

 Running in the editor requires a camera connected to your computer.

-Confirm the system camera is working properly
+Confirm system camera is working

 Open the system camera app:

-Confirm the camera can function normally:
+Confirm the camera is working properly:

 Note